remix-run/remix/docs/guides/styling.md

 title: Styling
 ---

-There are a few popular ways to style your markup in the React community, here is the current support in Remix:
+There are a few popular ways to style your markup in the React community.
+The following have direct support in Remix:

-- ✅ Remote Stylesheets
+- Remote Stylesheets
-- ✅ Plain Stylesheets
+- Plain Stylesheets

+While not built-in to Remix, you can use these also:

-- ✅ Preprocessed CSS with PostCSS
+- PostCSS
-- ✅ Tailwind
+- Tailwind
-- ✅ CSS-in-JS libraries like Styled components
+- CSS-in-JS libraries (that don't require babel)

-- ⛔️ CSS Modules (we're not against them, just haven't added them)
+Remix does not currently support CSS Modules.
+However, the Remix compiler uses [esbuild](https://esbuild.github.io) which will eventualy have direct support for them.
+When it supports them, Remix will.

-The primary way to style in Remix is to add a `<link>` to the document when a route is active with the [Route Module Links](/dashboard/docs/route-module#links) export.
+The primary way to style in Remix is to add a `<link>` to the document when a route is active with [Route Module Links](../../api/app/route-module/) export.

 ## Remote Stylesheets